-6.0 Lobbying of and by Councillors and Attendance at Public Meetings

-- 6.1 If Members are to undertake fully their constituency roles it is inevitable that they will be, subject to lobbying particularly on planning applications.
-Great care will often then be essential to maintain the integrity of the planning process, the Council and the Member concerned.
+6.0 Lobbying of and by Councillors and Attendance at Public Meetings often then be essential to maintain the integrity of the planning process, the Council and the Member concerned.
 However, lobbying can lead to the impartiality and integrity of a councillor being called into question.
 When being lobbied, councillors (members of the Planning Committee in particular) should take care about expressing an opinion that may be taken as indicating that they have already made up their mind on the issue before they have been exposed to all the evidence and arguments.
 The information provided by lobbyists and others is likely to represent an incomplete picture of the relevant considerations governing a planning matter.
-The views of consultees, neighbours, and the assessment of the application by the planning officer all need to be considered before a member of Planning Committee is in a position to make a comprehensive balanced judgement on the merits of the particular planning matter. - 6.2 There is nothing improper in Members receiving comments and representations from their Ward constituents, but Members should adopt an impartial stance in dealing with both applicant and objectors in planning matters.
-Members should avoid giving any indication of support or opposition for a matter since this would be inappropriate until they have had the opportunity of hearing both sides of the case, normally at the debate at the Committee.
-Committee decisions can only be taken after full consideration of the Officer's report, information dissemination, and discussion at the Committee.
+The views of consultees, neighbours, and the assessment of the application by the planning officer all need to be considered before a member of Planning Committee is in a position to make a comprehensive balanced judgement on the merits of the particular planning matter.